 - Members of the National Guard or Reserves must have either 90 days of active Gulf War service, or six years of other service and meet select requirements regarding the end of their service, such as honorable discharge, detailed at the link above.

-Certain other individuals, including military academy cadets and U.S. citizens who served under an allied country during World War II, may also be eligible.
+Certain other individuals, including military academy cadets, officers of the National Oceanic & Atmospheric Administration and U.S. citizens who served under an allied country during World War II, may also be eligible.

 Note that you can have a COE and still be turned down if you don’t meet a lender’s criteria for making the loan.
 You’ll likely still need to have a certain minimum credit score (this will vary, but 620 is a common cut-off) and have a favorable debt-to-income (DTI) ratio, meaning you aren’t already burdened by too many debt payments.
 In most cases, VA lenders are going to want to see a DTI of 41% or less, meaning your required debt payments don’t exceed 41% of your gross income each month.